paolofullone/Kafka/README.md

 ### Unhealthy

-If something goes wrong, you will se an error message like this one, and it will guide you trough the problem.
+If something goes wrong, you will se an error message like this one, and it will guide you through the problem.

 <img src="./images/healthcheck_unhealthy.png" alt="Healthy"/>